hrjayasuryasingh9/PRODIGY_WD_01/README.md

 ## Description

-This project is a responsive landing page created as Task-01 for my internship at SkillCraft Technologies.
+This project is a responsive landing page created as Task-01 for my internship at ProDigy InfoTech.
 The landing page features an interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.
 The navigation menu has a fixed position and is visible on all pages.

 ## Technologies Used